 - Alone in the Dark: Illumination Beta Impressions

 Female Characters in Games and Beyond

-Elsewhere, on EA’s site BioWare writer Ann Lemay discussed the thought process behind the lead characters of Mass Effect’s Omega DLC:
+Elsewhere, on EA”s site BioWare writer Ann Lemay I say this to take the pressure off the parent and give the new driver enough time to feel they are ready to handle the serious responsibility of driving school in the bronx independently. discussed the thought process behind the lead characters of Mass Effect”s Omega DLC:

 “In all of my years in the videogame industry, this request process was the simplest and smoothest I’d ever gone through, particularly for the creation of a significant female character.
 There had already been a great deal of foundation work done by a lot of people at BioWare beforehand, when it came to the creation of a female turian.

 With the budget set aside for Nyreen, everyone involved in her creation, from character concept to modelizing her to bringing her to life in game, threw themselves into the work with great enthusiasm and dedication.
 In doing this, we ended up with a DLC that, should the player choose to play as the female Commander Shepard, features a triumvirate of interesting, diverse, and powerful female characters.
 And it was never an issue.”

 While the Omega chapter has its own problems (that I”ll get into when I finish writing that review), it”s plain from the outset that a lot of work was put into the history between Nyreen and Aria.
 This is no lesbian relationship designed purely for titillation.